Hackuarium/simple-spectro/README.md

 We are still improving it a little bit but the top part of the obx is in 'top.stl'

 ### The software

+When you finish soldering the PCB you need to burn the boot loader.
+Before this tep you will not be able to control the device from USB.

+To burn the boot loader you should first install the Arduino program and select in 'Tools -> Board -> Lilypad Arduino USB'.
+You may then either use a 'tag-connect' connected to a USBTinyISP or a normal cable for ICSP (you will have to solder the IDC 6 pins socket in this case).

+Once the bootloader has been burned you should be able to select it from the Arduino program in it should appear in 'Tools -> Port -> xxx Lilypad Arduino USB'.
+You can now open the eagle project and program the spectrophotometer.

+In order to set raisonnable parameters you should make a reset either from the Serial menu or from the LCD (Utilities -> Reset).
+The spectrophotometer is now ready to be used.